sosualex/ric-ag-dme/README.md

 - releasing
   - When site Si exits the CS, it sends all the deferred REPLY messages: ∀j if RDi [j] = 1, then Si  sends a REPLY message to Sj and sets RDi [j] = 0

+# assumption
+- all sites are connected to each other through messaging channels

 # common functions

     executeCS(){ isExec = true; wait(csTime) isExec = false}